brunocfalcao/larapush/README.md

 ## About Larapush

-Larapush is a Laravel library that allows you to upload your codebase to your Web Server using a single artisan command: <b>artisan push</b>.
+Larapush is a Laravel library that allows you to upload your codebase to your Web Server using a single artisan command:
+<p align="center"><b>php artisan push</b></p>

 ### Features